 What could AI become in future generations?

 We lost one of our great scientific and philosophical minds not long ago.
 Before he left us, Stephen Hawking gave us a warning about the encroachment of artificial intelligence (AI), which has already almost imperceptibly worked its way into our society and taken control of several aspects of our lives.
-Robots build our cars and even perform delicate precision surgeries.
+Robots build our cars better than humans can and even perform delicate precision surgeries.
 GPS can guide us to any destination (I call the one in my car Daisy).
-Giant server facilities store all our information down to our finances and what brands of underwear we prefer and what we eat and what we watch on TV.
+Giant server facilities store all our personal information down to what brands of underwear we prefer.

 Our cars can keep us safely in our lanes and hold a preset interval to the next vehicle ahead and even parallel park themselves, and driverless cars are appearing on our roads.
 Our computers converse with us and store and manage all our knowledge; a library at NC State University can robotically store and retrieve thousands of requested old-fashioned printed books.